-(as Gross Score (as if there are no measures in place to control the risk) Current Actions / Arrangements in place to control the risk Net Score (as it is now) Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend Target Score (when all actions are completed / satisfactory arrangements in place) Likelihood Impact Gross Score Likelihood Impact Gross Likelihood Impact Gross Score Target Date (L) (I) (LxI) (L) (I) (LxI) (L) (I) (LxI) Н Н R Advice Gateway helping to improve customer service and maximise provider resources.
+(as Gross Score (as if there are no measures in place to control the risk) Current Actions / Arrangements in place to control the risk Net Sc s it is Score Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend Target Score (when all actions are completed / satisfactory arrangements in place) Likelihood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Score Target Date (L) (I) (LxI) (L) (I) (LxI) (L) (I) (LxI) н Н R Advice Gateway helping to improve customer service and maximise provider resources.
 Reducing the number of residents who are referred to an advice service provider by training front line (non-advice) practitioners to deal with basic social welfare queries.
 FCC working with five N/Wales local authorities and the North/Mid Wales DWP to develop a local support services framework to assist households throughout the longer-term transformation of the social security system.
-M M Α Ensure the Advice Gateway is accessible to all Flintshire residents & develop a single access pathway to the Advice & Support Gateways.
-The Flintshire Tackling Poverty Partnership will identify & maximise the take-up of funding opportunities amongst advice services, to compliment similar work being undertaken across N/Wales being led by DWP.
+M M A Ensure the Advice Gateway is accessible to all Flintshire residents &amp; develop a single access pathway to the Advice &amp; Support Gateways.
+The Flintshire Tackling Poverty Partnership will identify &amp; maximise the take-up of funding opportunities amongst advice services, to compliment similar work being undertaken across N/Wales being led by DWP.
 This is expected to start from February 2015.
-Chief Officer Community & Enterprise \rightarrow M M A Dec 2013
+Chief Officer Community & Enterprise \ M M A Dec 2013